 When you retain the services of an experienced lawyer, the insurance company will treat your claim with respect and attention.
 In addition, a lawyer will advise you on what not to say to jeopardize your chances of securing maximum compensation after a car accident.

 At The Weinstein Firm, we will handle the insurance claims process while you focus on your health.
 In addition, we will fight to get the compensation you deserve.
-So contact us and let the best personal injury lawyer in Atlanta fight to win your case at no risk.
+So contact us and let the best personal injury lawyers in Atlanta fight to win your case with no out-of-pocket costs.